53+ Ways to Give Experience Gifts Instead of Stuff This Year (Even Last Minute)

 • Museum Memberships – Look into which local museums offer annual memberships near you.
 Some even offer discounts for local residents or have programs for kids.

-• Science Center Memberships – Many cities have a children’s museum or science center with an annual pass option.
+• Science Center Memberships – Many cities have an interactive children’s museum or science center with an annual pass option.
 Sometimes these end up costing less than one visit.

 • Orchestra Season Tickets – We have a local orchestra that performs every few months.
 I found children’s season tickets to be extremely affordable (less than $8 a show).
 It’s now a fun family activity.